-In addition, in April 2017 Drax began receiving additional product from Highland Pellets' 600,000 metric-ton wood pellet plant located in Pine Bluff, Arkansas.
+In addition, in April 2017, Drax BioMass contracted with Highland Pellets, LLC, located in Pine Bluff, Arkansas, which estimates that its facility will be able to produce 500,000 metric tons per year.
 Wood pellets produced in Pine Bluff Arkansas are being transported by the Union Pacific Railroad to the Port of Greater Baton Rouge.